yurikoval/omniauth-slack/README.md

        Meanwhile, the application server and omniauth-slack are patiently waiting and have no idea what Slack, or the user, are doing at this point.

-2. Upon successful authorization, Slack redirects the browser to the application's callback url (or redirect_uri in Slack's terms) with a short-lived authorization code, for example:
+2. Upon successful authorization, Slack redirects the browser to the application's callback url (or redirect_uri) with a short-lived authorization code, for example:

    `https://yourapp.com/auth/slack/callback?code=ABCDE87364`.

-   Your application needs to define an endpoint (a route, an action, a method, etc.) for `/auth/slack/callback`, but omniauth-slack does all of its work before your app even sees the request.
+   Your application needs to define an endpoint for `/auth/slack/callback`, but omniauth-slack does all of its work before your app even sees the request.

 3. 1.
 Omniauth-slack intercepts this request, and exchanges the authorization code for a valid access-token by making an API request to `https://slack.com/api/oauth.access`.